mikeTwoTimes/mikeTwoTimes/README.md

 # mikeTwoTimes

 Enjoying the journey of trying to be a great programmer.
-Learning how to walk right now, but one day I'll be making some pretty cool stuff.

-Random facts
+# Factoids

 - Sophmore CS student
+- Addicted to emacs (couldn't exit vim)
-- Emacs enjoyer
+- C++ chad
-- Grows a mediocre mustache from time to time
-- Shamelessly copied the readme format of [ThePrimeagen](https://github.com/ThePrimeagen/ThePrimeagen)
+- Cool Math Games legned
+- Looking for an internship!